Invvard/InvvardDev.IFTTT.NET/README.md

        }
    }
    ```

    The `PrepareSetupListing` method is used to define the test setup payload.
-It will be called by IFTTT.NET when the test setup endpoint is called.
+It will be called by IFTTT.NET when the test setup endpoint is called.\
+   You can find the complete list of required Triggers, actions and queries in your service dashboard, under the `API` tab, `Endpoint tests` section, `Test setup` tab and click on either "**View** or **Download** a scaffold JSON response for your service".

 4. **Configure startup**: In your application startup logic, configure the IFTTT.NET client:

    ```csharp
    var builder = WebApplication.CreateBuilder(args);